 Cryptojacking is the process of unauthorized mining for cryptocurrencies.
 Cybercriminals mine for Bitcoins using victims’ computers (typically the servers of large enterprises with ample processing capacity), so they won’t have to buy their own high-powered computers and pay the enormous electricity bills.

 Cryptocurrency mining has been in existence for more than a decade now.
 The only reason that not everyone does it is that the process requires high-end computer hardware.
 That doesn’t mean, however, that only those with the processing capacity do it.

 Some cryptocurrency miners engage in unlawful cryptojacking.
 In 2018, in fact, cryptojacking unseated ransomware as the top cyber threat.
-But how do cybercriminals mine cryptocurrencies using someone else’s computer?
+Read on and learn more about the history of cryptojacking, how it works, and more.